Efficiently Closing Loops in LiDAR-Based SLAM Using Point Cloud Density Maps: Experimental Evaluation

 \subsection{Multi-Map Alignment}

-In this final experiment, we detect loop closures between the Riverside03 sequence and the three KAIST sequences, respectively, from the \mulran{} dataset.
-These two trajectories have a minimal overlap, allowing them to align with each other.
-We first compute the optimized trajectory for each sequence using the in-session loop closures constraints provided by our approach through a \pg{} optimization.
-Then, we align the two \pg{} optimized sequences using the loop closures constraints detected by our pipeline between multiple sessions in another \pg{} optimization step.
+This final experiment evaluates our pipeline's ability to detect loop closures between the Riverside03 sequence and three KAIST sequences from the \mulran{} dataset.
+Although these trajectories share only minimal spatial overlap, it is sufficient to align the two scenes.
+These sequences also vary in temporal separation, with revisits ranging from the same day to a few months apart.

-We show the aligned trajectories in~\figref{fig:multi-map} along with the aligned \maps{} from the detected loop closures at the overlapping area.
-We also provide the precision, recall, and F1 scores of the identified loop closures between \maps{} in~\tabref{tab:pr_multi-map}.
-Our approach detects closures between the low-overlap sequences with~$1.0$ precision.
-The recall values are low due to the non-zero overlap criteria used to compute reference closures between \maps{}.
-We evaluate the quality of the predicted alignment~$\T{q}{r}$ between the detected loop closures by computing the average relative fitness score between the aligned \maps{}.
-We also provide the average relative fitness score between the \maps{} generated using ground truth poses for comparison.
-It can be seen from the last two rows of~\tabref{tab:pr_multi-map} that our pipeline provides a near-ground truth alignment of loop closures without a point cloud registration.
+We first compare our method against baseline approaches using the \pr{} curves shown in~\figref{fig:18}.
+Our approach consistently outperforms the baselines, achieving the highest recall while maintaining 100\% precision across all three cases.
+Most other methods, except \scancontext{}, struggle in this challenging setting, with precision often falling below 50\%.

+Next, we compute the optimized trajectory for each sequence using in-session loop closure constraints detected by our method, followed by an additional \pg{} optimization step to align these optimized sequences across sessions using the inter-session closures identified by our pipeline.

+We show in~\figref{fig:19} the final aligned trajectories and corresponding \maps{}, illustrating the successful alignment in the overlapping region.
+We report the precision, recall, and F1 scores for the inter-session loop closures in~\tabref{tab:8}, using the default parameters detailed in~\secref{sec:baselines}.
+Despite the limited overlap, our method achieves perfect precision in all cases.

+To assess the quality of the predicted alignment transformation~$\T{m}{r}$, we compute the RMS error of the overlap between aligned \maps{}, compared to the overlap between their reference counterparts generated with ground-truth poses.
+The last row of~\tabref{tab:8} demonstrates that our alignment closely matches ground-truth performance.

-We also perform a similar alignment between the two self-recorded \car{} and \backpack{} datasets, which have overlapping areas in their trajectories.
-These two sequences are also recorded with different \lidar{} sensors having different motion profiles since they are mounted on different mobile platforms.
-The resulting aligned trajectories and the aligned loop closures are shown in~\figref{fig:motivation}.
+Additionally, we perform a similar cross-session multi-map alignment between the two self-recorded datasets, \car{} and \backpack{}, captured with different \lidar{} sensors mounted on separate mobile platforms.
+These sequences exhibit varying motion dynamics and sensor configurations but still contain overlapping regions.
+We show the resulting aligned trajectories and detected loop closures in~\figref{fig:1}.